Morecambe Offshore Windfarm

 Morecambe and Morgan are two new offshore wind farms being developed in the Irish Sea by separate joint venture companies, working towards a common goal of helping the UK to achieve its net zero ambitions and, specifically, of reaching offshore wind generation goals.
 Together the wind farms have the potential to power more than two million households with clean energy.

-• Morecambe Offshore Windfarm Limited, a joint venture between Cobra Instalaciones y Servicios, S.A. and Flotation Energy Ltd, is developing the Morecambe Offshore Windfarm
+- Morecambe Offshore Windfarm Limited, a joint venture between Zero-E Offshore Wind S.L.U.
+(Spain) (a Cobra group company), and Flotation Energy Limited, is developing the Morecambe Offshore Windfarm

 The two joint venture companies are collaborating to connect the wind farms to the electricity transmission network.